jouros/gorestapi/README.md

   - level: Metadata
 ```

-Then we need to set audit backend by adding some configurations to kube-apiserver:
+We need to set audit backend by adding some configurations to kube-apiserver:
 /etc/kubernetes/manifests/kube-apiserver.yaml:

 ```plaintext: